Pyridine-N-oxide: Reactions

+The ortho and para positions of pyridine-N-oxide derivatives are also active in nucleophilic substitution to a Polonovski reaction-like product.

+Pyridine N-oxide is rather resistant to reduction.
+The electrochemical (half-wave) reduction potential is about -1.4 V relative to the saturated calomel electrode at neutral pH, rising to about -1.3 V at pH 3.5.
+For comparison, aliphatic and polyarene amine oxides are generally reduced between -0.2 and -0.8 V.

 Related pyridine-N-oxides

 Pyridine-N-oxides are uncommon in nature.
 2-(Methyldithio)pyridine-N-oxide and related compounds have been isolated from species of Allium.

 The N-oxides of various pyridines are precursors to useful drugs: